Vale S.A.: Sale of coal businesses

+In 2015, Vale's Integra coal mine located in Australia's Hunter Valley in New South Wales was sold to Glencore and Bloomfield in a complex multi-party deal.

 Acquisitions of Brazilian iron ore companies

-In May 2000, the company acquired Sociomex, owner of the Gongo Sôco Mine, with proven reserves of approximately 75 million tons.
+In May 2000, the company acquired Sociomex, owner of the Gongo Sôco Mine, with proven reserves of approximately 75 million tonnes.

 In May 2000, the company also acquired a controlling interest in Samitri, one of the biggest pelletizing companies of Brazil.

 In April 2001, the company acquired Ferteco, then the third largest Brazilian producer of iron ore, with a production capacity of 15 million tonnes per year.

-In 2006, the company acquired Rio Verde Mineracao for $47 million.
+In 2006, the company acquired Rio Verde Mineração for $47 million.

 Acquisition of Caemi and acquisition and partial disposition of MBR

 On 1 April 2000, Vale offered to pay Mitsui US$277 million for 50% of the common shares and US$150 million for 40% of the preferred stock in Caemi.
 Caemi owned MBR, Brazil's second largest iron ore producer, mining over 60 million tonnes per year.

 The acquisition was approved by European regulators subject to conditions.

 In September 2003, Vale purchased an additional stake in Caemi from Mitsui for US$426.4 million.

 On 23 January 2006, the company announced a stock swap merger to acquire the interest Caemi that it did not already own.

 In 2007, increased its ownership in MBR by purchasing additional interests from Mitsui for US$114.5 million.

 Also in 2007, Vale announced that it will lease the shares of MBR that it did not already own from their 7 Japanese shareholders for a 30-year period.
 The agreement required the company to pay a total of US$60.5 million in 2007 and US$48.1 million annually for a 30-year period and gave it total control of MBR.

 In 2015, Vale announced the sale of a 36.4% interest in MBR for R$4 billion.